“Providing trusted information and resources to connect people, ideas and community.”

 Traveling to the Central Library?

 Stay informed of the latest Monroe Avenue construction developments as you plan your visit to the library.
 Construction information specific to the Central Library will be posted as it becomes known.

-Update 9/16 The Pine Street entrance is closed for up to a week (to let new concrete cure) but Pine Street to Monroe Avenue to the library’s parking lot ‘exit’ is open for access to the parking lot.
-Please remember that this is accommodating two-way traffic.
+Update 9/26 The Pine Street entrance to the library’s parking lot is now re-open and accommodating two-way traffic.
 Please enter and exit with care!

 Want to travel the world?
 Learn a new language?
 Download a new e-book to your tablet or new music to your device?
 You can do all that and more for free with a library card!
 Use your library card to learn, explore, or just for enjoyment.
 Apply online or in person at any Brown County Library.